Analysis: Steaminess Rating

 Exactly how steamy is this story?

 Sex is the central pivot of Cleopatra’s power over Antony, and it’s also a deep part of Cleopatra’s own personality.
 Antony even mentions that he’s very familiar with the intensity of her lust, but that he doesn’t know its full depths.
-Also, reflecting on the fact that Cleopatra has gone to bed with three of the most powerful men in the world (Julius Caesar, Pompey the Elder, and Antony) means she might definitely have some kind of dominance kick.
+Also, given that Cleopatra has gone to bed with three of the most powerful men in the world (Julius Caesar, Pompey the Elder, and Antony), she seems to definitely have a thing for guys at the top of their game.
 In the play, power is sexy, and sex is powerful.